zannallan/responsive-section/README.md

 ---
-summary: 'Use media queries and float to make a responsive section on a website with three columns.'
+summary: 'Use media queries and Flexbox to make a responsive section on a website with three columns.'
 time: '1 hour'
 deliverables: '1 HTML file, 1 CSS file, images'
 ---